Measuring social impact in Turkey's hazelnut value chain

-Alice is working with several large pharma companies in tracking their performance in regard to market access, for example by supporting their submission to the Access to Medicines Index.
+Alice is working with large pharma companies in tracking their performance in regard to market access, for example by supporting their submission to the Access to Medicines Index.
 Based on research, in-depth analysis and benchmarking, she helps companies in the pharmaceutical and medtech industry, as well as in other sectors, to develop strategies that facilitate access to healthcare in low- and middle-income settings.
 This also involves developing the business case and identifying business models that create shared value for both the company and society.

 Analysing innovative business models in the health sector

-In partnership with endeva, Alice has analysed how social businesses can achieve profitability and sustainability by addressing key health issues in developing countries.
+In partnership with endeva, Alice conducted an analysis about how social businesses can achieve profitability and sustainability by addressing key health issues in developing countries.
 To this end she is developing analytic papers and company profiles for the World Bank.
 She looked at social franchises that work on improving women's health; sustainable business models that employ community health workers; and business approaches to ensuring poor women have access to female hygiene products, thus improving education and productivity.

 Faciliating strategic advocacy in Malawi and Ethiopia